vitessio/website/content/en/docs/13.0/reference/features/connection-pools.md

  ## `-enable_system_settings`

-This vtgate flag converts pool connections into reserved/dedicated session connections that live for the life of the vtgate session.
+This vtgate flag converts pool connections into [reserved/dedicated session connections](../../query-serving/reserved-conn/#enabling-reserved-connections) that live for the life of the vtgate session.
 The pool is then refilled.
-As such their lifecycle is outside of that of the usual pool connections.
+Thus their lifecycle is outside of that of the usual pool connections.
 As a result, the number of MySQL server connections used by vttablet may be significantly higher than expected from the pool settings if you have `-enable_system_settings` enabled.

 ## Calculating maximum db connections used by vttablet

-Formula for approximate maximum MySQL connections per vttablet instance:
+You can use the following formula to approximate the maximum MySQL connections per vttablet instance:
 ```
     -queryserver-config-transaction-cap x 2  (transaction_pool and found_rows_pool)
   + -queryserver-config-pool-size            (conn_pool)